TaoranJ/enrichment_scripts/README.md

 # Enrichment Scripts

-Simple scripts for enrichment on text content.
-Multi-processing is supported.
+Simple and easy-to-use scripts for enrichment on text content.
+Multiprocessing is supported.

 ## Installation